microsoft/azure-software-radio-hello-world/docs/stage1/hello_world_stage1.md

 <center><img src="images/zoomed_in.png" width="700"/></center>

-If you are using our Azure software radio development VM, and are on an NV-series VM with a discrete GPU, you can try replacing the two QT GUI blocks (delete or disable them) with a Fosphor Sink QT block.
+If you are using our Azure software radio development VM, and are on an NV-series VM with a discrete GPU, you can try replacing the two QT GUI blocks (delete or disable them) with a **Fosphor Sink QT block**.
 You will have to set the Span (Hz) parameter to 20e6.
 This Fosphor block is part of the gr-fosphor OOT, and it uses the GPU to compute the FFTs and has a fancier looking spectrum display.
 If it worked, you should see the following output:

 <center><img src="images/fosphor.png" width="700"/></center>

 Configuring the GPU and CUDA to work with GNU Radio is not a trivial task, but luckily the development VM comes with it already completed.

 Now let's actually demodulate and listen to the FM radio signals, note that for pass-through audio to work you will either need to be using our development VM or have configured audio-passthrough yourself.
-Please open the [listen_to_fm.grc flowgraph](flowgraphs/listen_to_fm.grc).
+Please open the [listen_to_fm.grc flowgraph](./flowgraphs/listen_to_fm.grc).

 <center><img src="images/listen_flowgraph.png" width="700"/></center>